BIO00087H Workshop 2: Linux IV

 - In the same way is it essential to document bioinformatic analysis.

-- Start this now, but creating a plain text file using Notepad, Notepad++ or some other plan text editor.
+- Start this now, but creating a plain text file using Notepad, Notepad++ or some other plain text editor (do not use MS Word or Google Docs).
 Record all your work in this document, like a lab book.

 This workshop must be run on university PCs, not your own laptop.
 This is because you will need a Linux machine that has the correct software installed.
-Because there are diversity of laptops, it is not feasible to support software installation for all of you!
+Because there are diversity of laptops, it is not feasible to support software installation for everyone.

 3 Exercises